aquilesC/aquiles.me/content/about.md

 However, sometimes I would like to write about how I achieved something that may be useful for myself or others.
 Still, it does not quite fit the content of my websites.
 I end up documenting scattered notes that never become public.
 Fortunately, I crossed [this article](https://nesslabs.com/digital-garden-tiddlywiki) on how to build a [[digital garden]], which lead to a series of surprising discoveries.

 ## This website is a digital garden
-This website is meant to be a forever growing work in progress.
+This website is meant to be a forever growing [[work in progress]].
 Some of the notes you'll find here are incomplete or have mistakes.
 I am not ashamed of them.
 They are a way of learning.
 If you think you spotted something you don't agree with, or that is simply wrong, just [reach out to me](https://www.twitter.com/aquicarattino).

 ### No indexes, no vanity tracking
 The idea of braking with the mold of a *blog* is that there are no indexes, no categories, no chronological ordering.
 The only way to navigate this website is by following [[links]].
 Some are orange, some are blue.
 The orange ones are internal links; the blue brings you to other websites.